 - Performance Clinician

-Dr. Timothy W. Oliver has been the Director of Bands and Coordinator of Wind and Percussion Studies at Arkansas State University - Jonesboro since 2007.
-A strong proponent of both music performance and music education, Dr. Oliver conducts the A-State Wind Ensemble, leads the master’s level wind conducting program, teaches courses in graduate and undergraduate courses in conducting and music education, and administrates a comprehensive university band program.
+Dr. Timothy W. Oliver is the Director of Bands and Coordinator of Wind and Percussion Studies at Arkansas State University.
+A strong proponent of both performance and music education, Dr. Oliver conducts the A-State Wind Ensemble, leads the master’s level wind conducting program, teaches courses in graduate and undergraduate conducting and music education, and administrates a comprehensive university band program.
 A native of Centralia, MO, Dr. Oliver is a graduate of Truman State University in Kirksville, MO, from which he holds the degrees of Bachelor of Arts in Music, Master of Arts in Music with an emphasis in conducting, and Master of Arts in Education.
 He earned his Doctor of Philosophy in Music Education Degree with a conducting emphasis from the Florida State University in Tallahassee, FL.
 Some of Dr. Oliver’s teachers include Daniel Peterson, James Croft, Clifford Madsen and Thomas Trimborn.
 He also considers Arthur Chodoroff as a significant influence and mentor.
-Prior to his appointment at ASU, Dr. Oliver was a faculty member at the University of Kansas and at Temple University.
+Prior to his appointment at A-State, Dr. Oliver was a faculty member at the University of Kansas and Temple University.
 He also previously served as both a high school and junior high school band director in Missouri and Florida.

-Dr. Oliver is a guest conductor, clinician, and adjudicator for a diverse array of musicians.
-He is also an active researcher with projects focusing on music performance and music education.
-Dr. Oliver has conducted ensembles or presented research in over 20 different states and the District of Columbia.
-Publications featuring his research include the Journal of Band Research, Journal of Historical Research in Music Education, Teaching Music, The WASBE Newsletter and The Instrumentalist.
+Dr. Oliver is also an active researcher with projects focusing on music performance and music education with specializations in conducting and aesthetic distance.
+He has numerous professional conference presentations.
+Publications featuring his research include the Journal of Band Research, Journal of Historical Research in Music Education, Teaching Music, WASBE Newsletter and The Instrumentalist.
 In 2013, Dr. Oliver received the Outstanding Faculty Advisor of the Year from A-State for his work in mentoring graduate and undergraduate students.

 Dr. Oliver enjoys a variety of activities outside of music including golf, racquetball, cooking, reading and completing home improvement projects as well as spending time with his wife Rebecca – the Director of the A-State Honors College - and children Benjamin and Gwendolyn.

 F: (870) 972-3932